-Like most Honors programs or colleges in the United States, the Honors Program at the University of Kansas follows best practices and teaching philosophies supported by the National Collegiate Honors Council (NCHC).
+Like most Honors programs or colleges in the United States, the University of Kansas Honors Program follows best practices and teaching philosophies supported by the National Collegiate Honors Council (NCHC).
 As such, we are committed to “ensure that the most academically motivated students are challenged to achieve at their highest potential as individuals while preparing for their responsibilities to the community.”

 While Departmental Honors can be achieved by students by fulfilling requirements that differ from University Honors requirements, conversations are taking place such that the two may overlap when Departments embrace Honors best practices in their teaching.
 Contrary to many other institutions, Honors at KU does not require a thesis; when a student opts to complete Departmental Honors and writes a thesis, we do recognize the effort and give them credit for it.